scottrigby/simple-to-boost/README.md

 ## Before you start

+### This is for fun

+Use this if you prefer CLI over UI.

+Boostnote already allows you to [import .md/.txt files](https://github.com/BoostIO/Boostnote/wiki/md-txt-import) by drag and drop, and Simplenote exports notes as a zip of `.txt` files.

+### Backup

 Make sure to back up your existing Boost files before running this.
 I whipped up this quick project for my own use.
-If you want to help contribute to it, that'd be great 🙌
+If you want to help contribute to it for fun, I'm usually open to collaboration 🙌

 ## Installation